yashdubeyy/multilingual-translator/README.md

 This approach ensures the UI remains responsive even during computationally intensive translations, especially when working with larger text blocks.

-## Responsive Design

-The application is designed to work seamlessly across various screen sizes:

-### Desktop (>992px)
-- Full-width layout with side-by-side source and target text areas
-- Spacious controls and larger text areas
-- Full feature set visible

-### Tablet (768px - 992px)
-- Adapted layout with optimized spacing
-- Slightly reduced padding and margins
-- All features remain accessible

-### Mobile (< 768px)
-- Stacked layout with source text area above target
-- Compact controls with icon-only buttons where appropriate
-- Swipe gestures for opening/closing the sidebar
-- Touch-optimized button sizes and spacing

-### Technical Implementation Details
-- CSS media queries for responsive breakpoints
-- Bootstrap grid system for layout changes
-- JavaScript viewport adjustments for mobile browsers
-- Touch event handling for swipe gestures
-- Mobile-specific optimizations for animations and interactions

-## Deployment

-The application is configured for deployment on Render, a cloud platform that makes it easy to deploy web services.

-### Deployment Files
-- `render.yaml`: Defines the service configuration for Render
-- `build.sh`: Installation script that runs during deployment
-- `Procfile`: Defines the command to start the application
-- `requirements.txt`: Lists all Python dependencies

-### Deployment Steps
-1. Push your code to a GitHub repository
-2. Sign up for a Render account at [render.com](https://render.com)
-3. Connect your GitHub account to Render
-4. Create a new Web Service and select your repository
-5. Render will automatically detect your `render.yaml` configuration
-6. Click "Create Web Service" to start the deployment process

-See the full [Deployment Guide](deployment-guide.md) for detailed instructions.

-### Important Considerations
-- The free tier of Render has memory limitations that may affect performance with multiple translation models
-- Services on the free tier sleep after 15 minutes of inactivity
-- Initial load time may be longer due to model loading
-- Consider implementing model caching strategies for production deployments

 ## Future Enhancements